Bylaws of the Western Michigan Planned Giving Group

 Any officer may resign at any time by giving written notice to the President or the Secretary.
 Any such resignation shall take effect at the date of receipt of the written notice of resignation, and the acceptance of this resignation shall not be necessary to make it effective.

-It is the purpose of this organization to affiliate with the Partnership for Philanthropic Planning, a national organization, and the Board of Directors is empowered to establish this affiliation.
+It is the purpose of this organization to affiliate with the National Association of Charitable Gift Planners, a national organization, and the Board of Directors is empowered to establish this affiliation.

 Each person who is or was a Member, Director, officer or committee member of the Corporation and each person who serves or served at the request of the Corporation as a member, director, officer, partner, employee or agent of any other corporation or other organization or enterprise shall be indemnified by the Corporation to the fullest extent permitted by the non-profit corporation laws of Michigan.
 The Corporation may also grant indemnification rights to any employee or agent of the Corporation to the extent permitted by the laws of Michigan.
 The Corporation may purchase and maintain insurance against any liability asserted against or incurred by any person described in this Article whether or not the person is entitled to indemnification pursuant to this Article.